pictuga/morss/README.md

 	- `cache`: only take articles from the cache (ie. don't grab new articles' content), so as to save time
 	- `debug`: to have some feedback from the script execution.
 Useful for debugging
 	- `theforce`: force download the rss feed
-	- `al`: (takes an integer value, stands for *apparent limit*) only show `value` items in output (useful because browsers are actually super-slow to parse big JSON files)
 	- `silent`: don't output the final RSS (useless on its own, but can be nice when debugging)
 - http server only
 	- `html`: changes the http content-type to html, so that python cgi erros (written in html) are readable in a web browser